Sphero spinoff Misty Robotics gets $11.5 million to create a mainstream robot for the home

 The new company employs about half a dozen former Sphero ex-pats, including co-founder Ian Bernstein, who will be Misty’s Head of Product.
 Bernstein and team have been working on the seeds of Misty’s first product under the Sphero banner for roughly a year and a half, ultimately opting to spin it off into a new company, given its vastly different — and decidedly more ambitious — goals.

 “At some point it just made sense for Sphero to focus on connected play,” Bernstein tells TechCrunch.
-“And it would make sense to spin off a company so we can raise more money an go bigger and faster on this idea of an autonomous robotic being in the home and office.”
+“And it would make sense to spin off a company so we can raise more money and go bigger and faster on this idea of an autonomous robotic being in the home and office.”

 Founded as Orbotix in 2010, Sphero has seen rapid growth in the past several years as it’s transformed itself from a niche maker of a smartphone-controlled robotic ball into a full-fledged Disney co-conspirator.
-The company rocketed to success when its first product became the basis of the remote controlled BB-8, a wildly successful Star Wars tie-in.
+The company rocketed to success when its first product became the basis of the remote-controlled BB-8, a wildly successful Star Wars tie-in.
 Since then, the partnership has produced new Cars and Spider-Man toys.

 But Misty’s offering is something else entirely.
 The company isn’t ready to reveal much in the way of details at this early stage, except to say that it’s planting the seeds for more mainstream devices.
 It’s understandable, of course, that it’s fairly modest in its projections.
 Countless companies have tried to bring consumer robotics to the home, but have largely failed through some combination of half-baked technologies and impossible-to-meet consumer expectations.